Special Online Price - Get 10% OFF

 Frequently Asked Questions (FAQs)

-• Is this a genetic condition?
-Often, yes—Protein C deficiency is frequently an inherited genetic condition passed in an autosomal dominant pattern, meaning carriers have a 50% chance of passing it to their children, and family screening is typically advised to identify at-risk relatives.
+Often, yes - Protein C deficiency is frequently an inherited genetic condition passed in an autosomal dominant pattern, meaning carriers have a 50% chance of passing it to their children, and family screening is typically advised to identify at-risk relatives.

-• Can liver disease affect levels?
 Yes, liver disease can significantly affect Protein C levels by impairing its production in the liver, leading to falsely low results that mimic hereditary deficiency, so additional liver function tests are often needed for accurate diagnosis.

-• Is lifelong treatment needed?
-It depends on the individual's risk profile and clotting history—mild deficiencies may only require short-term anticoagulants during high-risk situations like surgery, while severe cases often necessitate lifelong preventive therapy to avoid recurrent thrombosis.
+It depends on the individual's risk profile and clotting history mild deficiencies may only require short-term anticoagulants during high-risk situations like surgery, while severe cases often necessitate lifelong preventive therapy to avoid recurrent thrombosis.

-• Can pregnancy affect results?
 Yes, pregnancy can lower Protein C levels due to physiological changes that promote clotting for delivery, increasing thrombosis risk and requiring careful monitoring or adjusted testing timing for pregnant individuals.

-• Is it part of DVT evaluation?
 Yes, Protein C testing is a standard component of deep vein thrombosis (DVT) evaluation, especially for unprovoked or recurrent cases in younger patients, to uncover underlying thrombophilias that guide long-term management.

 Content created by